-Verneda Adele White is a contributing writer whose work has been featured in the Huffington Post, OMNoire and MadameNoire amongst others.
+Verneda Adele White is an Anti-racism Strategist & Speaker.
+As a contributing writer her work has been featured in The Daily Beast, Huffington Post, OMNoire and MadameNoire amongst others.

 Verneda is a social entrepreneur at heart.
 Her national platform, community-building events, and speaking engagements have focused on using fashion to raise awareness for pertinent social & human rights issues, racial justice and climate change.

 Verneda is the recipient of the Daily Points of Light Award from the late President George H.W.
 Bush for her innovation in service.

 In addition to her work as a social entrepreneur, Verneda continues to be on the pulse of the fashion marketing, events, and brand management industries as an independent Event Executive Producer.
 Verneda holds an MBA (with Distinction) from EBS London and is an alumnus of Cornell University (B.S.
 Textile and Apparel Management – Awards).

 Verneda is a member of Alpha Kappa Alpha Sorority, Inc. Having lived in London, UK, and Hong Kong, Verneda now resides in New York City.

 Pre-order Your Black People Are America's Hot Sauce Tote Today!

 Support the impact and mission of our anti-racism platform America’s Hot Sauce while showcasing your commitment to Black People Thriving with our premium tees, sweats, totes, and more!
 Pre-order the BPAAHS Tote for $29 today through December 19th 2022...

 Dear Kamala: Women Write to the New Vice President showcases a selection of heartfelt and moving letters from women all over the world.

 Filled with moving personal stories and heartbreaking tales of racial injustices suffered, Dear Kamala represent an offer of support and a call to action.
 Find Verneda Adele's letter in Chapter 111.